Hrushi-d/-Cloud-Powered-Portfolio-Deployment-Guide/README.md

 1. Assign a public IP to the Load Balancer.
 2. Configure an A record in your DNS provider to link to the public IP of the Load Balancer.

-## Congratulations on successfully launching your frontend portfolio website using Azure Cloud services!
+## 🚀 Congratulations

-Your website is now live and accessible through the assigned DNS.
+You have successfully launched your front-end portfolio website using Azure Cloud services, Your website is now live and accessible through the assigned DNS.

 For further assistance or customizations, feel free to contact hrushikeshdagwar@gmail.com.